Dakshaarvind/WICxFetch/README.md

 After cloning this repo, do the following:

-1) Create a virtual env for the project and activate it.
-Install all dependencies, I use python vers 3.12.10 due to dependency issues with the pydantic model
+1) Create a virtual env for the project and activate it (use myenv\Scripts\activate here).
+Install all dependencies, I use python vers 3.12.10 due to dependency issues with the pydantic model.

 2) Create your OpenAI API key and add it to your gitignore file